 After connecting the extension to the reservoir, the splice to the existing tubing bundle and cable should be made as in the connection for a replacement sensor.
-Be sure to remove the equalization line from the reservoir during this operation and always keep liquid in the reservoir.
+Be sure to remove the equalization line from the reservoir during this operation and keep liquid in the reservoir at all times.